mjxstowe/mjxstowe/README.md

 I work on projects that focus on the meaningful inclusion of people who use drugs at all aspects of the research process - from design to implementation, evaluation and dissemination.
 Together, my varied interests coalesce around reducing drug-related social and health harms imposed on people who use drugs and improving the equitable involvement of people who use drugs in research.
 Learn more about my research interests in [publications](/publication).

+<h2>What I do</h2>

+- I have a background in Bayesian statistics and causal inference.
+- I currently wear a few hats (and continue to get better at):
+  - Statistician
+  - Build web applications with Django
+  - (Newer) work with data pipelines

+<h2>What I believe in</h2>
+I do not believe in gatekeeping information.
+I love contributing to open source (when I can).

 <h3 align="left">Connect with me:</h3>
 <p align="left">